menuclose

 Pros

-• User-friendly platforms and app
+• User-friendly platforms great for casual traders and beginners.

 Cons

-• No automated trading strategies
+• Algo trading strategies are not supported.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 51% and 89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.